vitiukovich/Anon/README.md

-# 🕵️‍♂️ AnonChat X
+# 􀺧 AnonChat X

 **AnonChat X** is an iOS application for **anonymous messaging**.
-This project was created as part of my iOS development learning journey and utilizes **Swift, UIKit, Firebase, and Realm**.
+This project was created as part of my iOS development learning journey and utilizes **Swift, UIKit, Combine, Firebase, and Realm**.

 ---

-## 🚀 Features
+## 􁕍    Features

 ✔️ User authentication and registration (Firebase)
 ✔️ Send and receive anonymous messages (Firebace)